Summer 2023 Course Offerings

 Examines the evolution of natural and built landscapes from agricultural and mining to tourism and technology sectors.
 Considers social and ecological connections around cities and towns and their economic importance.
 Topics include short term rentals, sprawl, workforce housing, cultural boundaries, the brain drain, and more.

-Hybrid options include:
+Remote options include: